ipfs/kubo/README.md

 ### Build from Source

+There are separate instructions for [building from source on windows](https://gist.github.com/drwasho/ca224cbd4a21440f7cc1245e594398e4)

 #### Install Go

 First, you'll need Go.
 If you don't have it: [Download Go 1.5.2+](https://golang.org/dl/). **Go 1.6 is not yet supported.**